yuegao04/docs/docs/operation/connector.md

 # Connectors

-Seal offers connectors on the following two levels:
+Walrus offers connectors on the following two levels:

 - Project Connectors: Applied to a specific project
 - Global Connectors: Can be applied to all projects